rsmbl/Resemble.js/README.md

 ### Node.js

 Resemble.js uses [node-canvas](https://www.npmjs.com/package/canvas) for Node.js support.
 This is a pre-built dependency that may fail in certain environments.
 If you are using Resemble.js for in-browser analysis only, you can skip the node-canvas dependency with `npm install --no-optional`.
-If you need Node.js support and the Canvas dependency fails, try using a previous version of Resemble.js, or `npm install --build-from-source`.
+If you need Node.js support and the Canvas dependency fails, try: Using a previous version of Resemble.js, or [NPM overrides](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#overrides) to specify a [more recent version of node-canvas](https://github.com/Automattic/node-canvas/releases), or `npm install --build-from-source`.

 ### Example